 As for your spinning outfit, you’ll want a spinning rod that’s about 6 feet long.
 It should handle lures ranging in weight from 1/16th ounce to 1/4 ounce.

 Make sure the rod feels comfortable in your hands.
 If it’s your first rod, you should buy it in person as opposed to online.
 This will let you get a feel for it.
 If you can try it with the reel you are thinking about buying, even better.

 If you go to a local tackle shop, the people there should be able to help you out with recommendations.

 Once you have used a couple of different outfits, then buying online becomes easier.
 You’ll have a much better idea of what features you’re looking for.

-As for the line, starting off with 6 pound test monofilament or fluorocarbon should be fine.
+As for the line, start off with 6 pound test monofilament or fluorocarbon.

-I also prefer to buy single piece rods for trout fishing.
+I also prefer using single piece rods for trout fishing.
 Two piece rods are great for travel and storage, but I feel like they sacrifice sensitivity.

 Trout Fishing Lures

 Trout lures can run the gamut.
 You can catch them on soft plastics, scented power baits, hard plastic jerkbaits, etc.